-Scott Cowen is President Emeritus and Distinguished University Chair of Tulane University and served as Tulane’s 14th president from July 1998 through June 2014.
+Scott Cowen is President Emeritus of Tulane University and Distinguished Presidential Visiting Professor of Leadership and Management at Case Western Reserve University.
+He served as Tulane’s 14th president from July 1998 through June 2014 and as interim president of CWRU from October 2020 through June 2021.

 In 2012-2013 Cowen served as chair of the Association of American Universities, an association comprised of 62 major research universities in North America.
 In recognition of his commitment to higher education and society at large, Cowen received the 2014 TIAA-CREF Theodore M. Hesburgh Award for Leadership Excellence in Higher Education.